-Alternatively, when the quarterly re-measurement results in an increase in expected future cash flows due to a decrease in expected credit losses, the nonaccrable difference decreases and the effective yield of the related loan portfolio is increased.
-As a result of the improved expected cash flows, the indemnification asset would be reduced first by the amount of any impairment previously recorded and, second, by increased amortization over the remaining life of the related loss sharing agreements or the remaining life of the indemnification asset, whichever is shorter.
+Alternatively, when the quarterly re-measurement results in an increase in expected future cash flows due to a decrease in expected credit losses, the nonaccretable difference decreases and the effective yield of the related loan portfolio is increased.
+As a result of the improved expected cash flows, the indemnification asset would be reduced first by the amount of any impairment previously recorded and, second, by increased amortization over the remaining life of the related loss sharing agreements or the remaining life of the indemnified asset, whichever is shorter.

-The following table shows a detailed analysis of the FDIC loss sharing asset for the years ended December 31, 2014 and 2013:
+The following table shows a detailed analysis of the FDIC loss sharing asset for the years ended December 31, 2015 and 2014:

-(dollars in thousands) 2014 2013
+(dollars in thousands) 2015 2014

-Balance at January 1, \$ 88,513 \$116,624
+Balance at January 1, \$ 20,603 \$ 88,513

 Adjustments not reflected in income:

-Cash received from the FDIC (26,342) (19,527)
+Cash received from the FDIC (3,548) (26,342)

-Other 1,594 704
+Other 1,009 1,594

 Adjustments reflected in income:

-(Amortization) accretion (41,611) (10,072)

-Impairment 59 32
+Amortization (10,709) (41,611)

+Higher loan loss expectations 275 59

-Write-downs/sale of other real estate (1,610) 1,933
+Impairment/(recovery) of value and net (gain)/loss on sales of other real estate 1,400 (1,610)

-Recovery amounts due to FDIC - (1,243)

-Other - 62

-Balance at December 31, \$ 20,603 \$ 88,513
+Balance at December 31, \$ 9,030 \$ 20,603